Andrew Jay Svedlow Ph.D.

 Office Hours: By Appointment

 Professor Svedlow has published on aesthetics, art history, art education, museum education, and arts administration.
 His publications include articles on lifelong learning, reveries on aesthetics, and the history of art museums in America.
-His art criticism has appeared in such journals as American Artist, the New Art Examiner, and the Kansas Quarterly, which honored him with an award for his writing.
-He recently wrote a chapter on Japanese aesthetics for the book, Teaching Asian Art published in 2012.
-A painter and printmaker, Dean Svedlow’s artworks have been exhibited in galleries and museums in Colorado, North and South Carolina, New York, Connecticut, Massachusetts, Pennsylvania, New Hampshire, Kansas, Missouri, and in Ukraine.
-His exhibition titled Tea openedin February 2008 at the Tointon Gallery in Greeley, CO.
+Currently in press is his essay, Hegel and The Sea of Ice.
+His art criticism has appeared in such journals as American Artist, the New Art Examiner, and the Kansas Quarterly.
+He recently wrote a chapter on Japanese aesthetics for the book, Teaching Asian Art published by NAEA in 2012.
+A painter and printmaker, Dr. Svedlow’s artworks have been exhibited in galleries and museums in Colorado, North and South Carolina, New York, Connecticut, Massachusetts, Pennsylvania, New Hampshire, Kansas, Missouri, and in Ukraine.
+His exhibition titled Tea opened in February 2008 at the Tointon Gallery in Greeley, CO.
 In December 2008 he was an artist in residence at the Banff Centre in Alberta, Canada.
 He had a one-person exhibition titled “Illumination,” forty works on paper inspired by medieval Hebrew manuscripts which opened in November 2009 at the Mari Michener Gallery and his exhibition Fragments was held in May 2010 at the L’viv Academy of Arts in Lviv, Ukraine.
-One of his works devoted to environmental concerns is currently on display in the Lieutenant governor’s Office in the Colorado State Capital.
-He is an artist-in-residence at the Stonehouse Residency for Contemporary Art in California for the month of June 2012.
+He is an artist-in-residence at the Stonehouse Residency for Contemporary Art in California for the month of June 2012 and he maintains a studio at Artworks Loveland where he had his most recent one-person exhibition: Fragments.

 Dr. Svedlow is a Senior Fellow of the American Leadership Forum and is a graduate of the 1997 Leadership New Hampshire program and a 1994 graduate of Leadership Manchester, NH and was appointed by the Governor of New Hampshire as Chairman of the Commission of the Christa McAuliffe Planetarium.
 He participated in the 2007 Aspen Institute Executive Seminar and was an Aspen Institute Environment Forum Scholar in 2009.
 Dr. Svedlow was one of the founding college presidents of the New Hampshire Campus Compact and he is an active supporter of service learning in higher education.
 In 1997 he was awarded the Good Samaritan of the Year Award from the New Hampshire Pastoral Counseling Services and was selected, in 1998, by Change Magazine as one of the country’s Top Forty Young Leaders in Higher Education.
 Professor Svedlow has served as a grant panelist for the National Endowment for the Arts, the Fulbright Program, and numerous regional and state granting agencies.